mitmedialab/rr_audio_entrainer/README.md

     - You may need to sudo apt-get this because of lapack/blas.

 #### PYTHONPATH

-You will probably have to add python's default path to your shell config.
-For Ubuntu 14.04, the line to add is:
+You will probably have to add python's default path to tell python where to look for some libraries (in particular, scipy if you have installed it globally instead of with pip).

-`export PYTHONPATH=$PYTHONPATH:/usr/lib/python2.7/dist-packages/`

 You have to add the default location to `PYTHONPATH` because initially, `PYTHONPATH` is not set, and thus python defaults to checking a default